What are wisdom teeth?

 Your wisdom teeth are the third and last molars on the left and right sides of your upper and lower jaw.
 They are also the last teeth to erupt into the mouth and normally appear in one’s late teens to early twenties.

-Why do they need to be extracted?
+Do they need to be extracted?

 Do I need to see a specialist for wisdom tooth removal?